Omycron83/Notes/Temp/Vorschrieb.md

 	- First is first

 Depends on course we take
-- Stay as it is rn, becoming primary place of public debate and importance
+- Stay as it is rn, becoming primary place of public debate and importance, with importance increasing
-- Become a hostile,
+- Become a hostile,  toxic and polarizing place of propaganda
+- Or can be used as a thriving hub for global social engagement and bettering lifes -> Depends on the way politics guide us

 - Social media also used constructively, e.g. to publish the following:

 ![[Pasted image 20240602171111.png]]
 Publishing Place: Twitter Cartoonist: @cartoonmovement